tsaarni/logstash-lumberjack-demo/README.md

 ### 2. Successful authentication

-Start the demo and wait for the containers to spin up
+Start the demo and wait for the containers to spin up.

 ```console
 $ docker-compose up
 ```
+Logstash source container will be built automatically with the above-mentioned code changes.
+The destination container is standard logstash-oss container without any changes.
+The `certs` subdirectory is mounted into the containers, as well as the logstash configuration files, see [`docker-compose.yaml`](docker-compose.yaml), [logstash-source.conf](logstash-source.conf) and [logstash-destination.conf](logstash-destination.conf).

 Send data to the TCP input of the source logstash
 ```console